corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 The full options are:

--   `--enm-listener-port`: The port where the Zone service listens
+-   `--enm-listener-port`: The port where the Zone service listens for Angel services to connect
 -   `--enm-reconnect`:  Allows you to reconnect.
 Defaults to true if not provided
--   `--tls`: Allows you to use TLS for connections.
+-   `--tls`: Whether to use TLS on listening sockets (ENM and admin).
 Defaults to false if not provided
 -   `--tls-keystore`: The path for the TLS keystore (Optional)
 -   `--tls-keystore-password`: The password for the TLS keystore (Optional)
 -   `--tls-truststore`: The path for the TLS truststore (Optional)
 -   `--tls-truststore-password`: The password for the TLS truststore (Optional)
--   `--run-migration`: Allows you to run migration on the database Defaults to true if not provided
+-   `--run-migration`:  Whether to enable schema migration on the database.
+Defaults to true if not provided
 -   `--init-schema`: (Deprecated) Allows you to initialize the schema for the database.
-Defaults to true if not provided.
+Defaults to false if not provided.

     We now use `--run-migration`
--   `--driver`: The driver for the database that the Zone service is going to use
+-   `--jdbc-driver`:  Path to the JAR file containing the JDBC driver for the database.
+-   `--driver-class-name`: Name of the JDBC driver class within the JAR file specified by                   --jdbc-driver.
 -   `--url`: The URL for the Zone service's database
 -   `--user`: The user for the Zone service's database
 -   `--password`: The password for the Zone service's database
 -   `--admin-listener-port`: The port where the Angel service connects to the Zone service
 - `--auth-dev-mode`: Allows you to run with a real or developer authentication/authorisation service.
 Defaults to false if not provided